maltob/rapid_chomp_puzzle/README.md

 # chomp_puzzle

-A rapidly developed app to allow for creation of memory match and jigsaw puzzles using only local resources.
+A rapidly (AI generated with human review/engineering) developed app to allow for creation of memory match and jigsaw puzzles using only local resources.

 ## Getting Started